 First as part of Innoviva, Inc., and since June 2, 2014 as Theravance Biopharma, we have been engaged in discovery and development of compounds and product candidates since mid-1997.
 We may never generate sufficient revenue from the sale of medicines, royalties on sales by our partners or from our interest in Theravance Respiratory Company, LLC ("TRC") to achieve profitability.
-During the three and nine months ended September 30, 2019 and years ended December 31, 2018 and 2017, we recognized net losses of \$58.4 million, \$170.8 million, \$215.5 million and \$285.4 million, respectively, which are reflected in the shareholders' (deficit) equity on our consolidated balance sheets.
-We reflect cumulative net loss incurred after June 2, 2014, the effective date of our spin-off from Innoviva, Inc. (the "Spin-Off"), as accumulated deficit on our consolidated balance sheets, which was \$1.2 billion as of September 30, 2019.
+During the three months ended March 31, 2020 and years ended December 31, 2019 and 2018, we recognized net losses of \$83.1 million, \$236.5 million, and \$215.5 million, respectively, which are reflected in the shareholders' deficit on our condensed consolidated balance sheets.
+We reflect cumulative net loss incurred after June 2, 2014, the effective date of our spin-off from Innoviva, Inc. (the "Spin-Off"), as accumulated deficit on our condensed consolidated balance sheets, which was \$1.3 billion as of March 31, 2020.
 We expect to continue to incur net losses at least over the next several years as we continue our drug discovery and development efforts and incur significant preclinical and clinical development costs related to our current product candidates and commercialization and development costs relating to YUPELRI.
 In particular, to the extent we continue to advance our product candidates into and through additional clinical studies, we will incur substantial expenses.
-For example: we initiated a Phase 2b/3 induction and maintenance study of TD-1473 in ulcerative colitis, we initiated a Phase 2 induction study of TD-1473 in Crohn's disease; and we have progressed ampreloxetine (TD-9855) into a Phase 3 registrational program.
-The expenses associated with these clinical studies are very significant.
-We will incur costs and expenses associated with our co-promotion agreement with Mylan for commercialization of YUPELRI in the US, including the maintenance of an independent sales and marketing organization with appropriate technical expertise, a medical affairs presence and consultant support, and post-marketing studies.
-In late 2018 we sold our VIBATIV product, and therefore will not recognize revenue from future product sales, other than through royalties from sales by Cumberland Pharmaceuticals Inc. ("Cumberland"), the purchaser of the product.
+For example, we initiated a Phase 2b/3 induction and maintenance study of TD-1473 in ulcerative colitis, we initiated a Phase 2 induction study of TD-1473 in Crohn's disease, and we have progressed ampreloxetine (TD-9855) into a Phase 3 registrational program.
+The expenses associated with these clinical studies are substantial.
+We will incur costs and expenses associated with our co-promotion agreement with Mylan for commercialization of YUPELRI in the United States ("US"), including the maintenance of an independent sales and marketing organization with appropriate technical expertise, a medical affairs presence and consultant support, and post-marketing studies.
 Our commitment of resources to the continued development of our existing product candidates, our discovery programs, and YUPELRI will require significant additional funding.
 Our operating expenses also will increase if, among other things:

-- our earlier stage potential products move into later-stage clinical development, which is generally more expensive than early stage development; - additional preclinical product candidates are selected for clinical development; - we pursue clinical development of our potential or current products in new indications;

-- we increase the number of patents we are prosecuting or otherwise expend additional resources on patent prosecution or defense; or - we acquire or in-license additional technologies, product candidates, products or businesses.
+- our earlier stage potential products move into later-stage clinical development, which is generally more expensive than early stage development; - additional preclinical product candidates are selected for clinical development; - · we pursue clinical development of our potential or current products in new indications; - our clinical trials become more complicated due to the COVID-19 pandemic or other similar external factors; - we increase the number of patents we are prosecuting or otherwise expend additional resources on patent prosecution or defense; or - · we acquire or in-license additional technologies, product candidates, products or businesses.

-Other than (i) potential revenues from sales of YUPELRI, (ii) our economic interest in royalties from net sales of TRELEGY ELLIPTA paid to TRC (63.75% of which amounts are used to make payments on the Non-Recourse 2033 Notes), (iii) potential payments under collaboration agreements, and (iv) minor royalties from the net sales of VIBATIV, we do not expect to generate revenues in the immediate future.
+While we are generating revenues from (i) sales of YUPELRI, (ii) our economic interest in royalties from net sales of TRELEGY ELLIPTA paid to TRC (63.75% of which amounts are used to make payments on the Non-Recourse 2033 Notes), (iii) payments under collaboration agreements, and (iv) minor royalties from the net sales of VIBATIV, we do not expect to generate significant revenues or become profitable in the immediate future.
+As a result of the COVID-19 pandemic (defined below), we could experience declines in revenues from these sources.
 Since we or our collaborators or licensees may not successfully develop additional products, obtain required regulatory approvals, manufacture products at an acceptable cost or with appropriate quality, or successfully market and sell such products with desired margins, our expenses will continue to exceed any revenues we may receive for the foreseeable future.